PURCHASE TICKETS

 We’re attempting a world’s first: mapping light pollution from the stratosphere!
 The intent is to image every streetlight in Chicago from 20 miles up.
 From this unique vantage point, taking thousands of images, we can weave together a map of the entire city of Chicago at night at a resolution good enough to distinguish every streetlight in the city.

-Students from Little Village in Chicago run a group called Youth Organizing for Lights Out (YOLO) in partnership with the Adler’s teen programs.
+Students from Little Village in Chicago run a group called Youth Organization for Lights Out (YOLO) in partnership with the Adler’s teen programs.
 Teens involved in the program become environmental activists in their community and are committed to teaching the next generation so they too can be empowered.

 Thanks To Our Sponsors